 - Level 1-includes quoted prices (unadjusted) in active markets for identical instruments at the measurement date.
 The types of financial instruments included in Level 1 include unrestricted securities, including equities listed in active markets. - Level 2-includes inputs other than quoted prices that are observable for the instruments, including quoted prices for similar instruments in active markets, quoted prices for identical or similar instruments in markets that are not active, or inputs other than quoted prices that are observable for the instruments.
+The type of financial instruments included in Level 2 include derivatives, including options, swaps, and forward contracts. - Level 3-includes unobservable inputs that are significant to the fair value measurement.
+The types of financial instruments included in Level 3 include financial instruments that are not traded in active markets, such as private equity and debt investments.

-The type of financial instruments in this category includes less liquid and restricted securities listed in active markets, securities traded in other than active markets, government and agency securities, and managed funds whose net asset value is based on observable inputs. - Level 3-includes one or more significant unobservable inputs.
+this category includes less liquid and restricted securities listed in active markets, securities traded in other than active markets, government and agency securities, or managed funds whose net asset value is based on observable inputs.

+- Level 3-includes one or more significant unobservable inputs.
 Financial instruments that are included in this category include assets under management primarily comprised of investments in privately held entities, limited partnerships, and other instruments where the fair value is based on unobservable inputs.